 If you are under investigation for allegedly stealing the identities of other people or you have been arrested for this charge, you should not delay in seeking legal counsel.
 Michael J. Price defends clients all over Williamson County against allegations of white collar crime and other criminal charges.

-Law Office of Price & Wiggins, P.C. serves the residents of Georgetown and such nearby communities as Round Rock, Cedar Park, Leander, Taylor, and Hutto.
+Law Office of Michael J. Price, P.C. serves the residents of Georgetown and such nearby communities as Round Rock, Cedar Park, Leander, Taylor, and Hutto.
 You can call (512) 354-1880 to schedule a free, confidential consultation that will let our firm review your case and discuss your legal options.

 Williamson County Identity Theft Information Center